ilg-physics-ucsb/physics6-manual/6CL/LensesRayTracingAndSimpleOpticalDevices/LensesRayTracingAndSimpleOpticalDevices.md

 !(https://www.youtube.com/watch?v=tTfI_W1jF60)
 :::

-1. Make the video pause when the D-block is in place.
+1. Pause the video when the D-block is in place.

 2. You will notice that the rays do not converge to one point.
 Measure the focal lengths for the inner and outer pairs of rays from the flat side of the lens.